Jira Data Center documentation

 Data Center supports the same databases that are supported for Jira Software Server.
 It also supports shared file systems that store the following: import/export files, plugins, Logos directory, shared caches, and any data directory which includes attachments, avatars and icons.

-We also provide guides to help you understand how to quickly deploy this architecture on AWS and Azure:
+We also provide guides to help you understand how to quickly deploy this architecture on Kubernetes, AWS, and Azure:

 Additional Data Center considerations